Finding a treatment can be difficult. Paying for it shouldn't be.

 Each time you fill your ENBREL prescription, you will receive 50% off your out-of-pocket costs or pay no more than $10 per month—whichever helps you more.

 ‡ Program provides up to $4,000 of assistance per patient for each 6-month period to cover out of pocket costs for ENBREL, including co-payments, co-insurance, and prescription deductible.
 Patient is responsible for costs above these amounts.
 You may use your card each time you fill your ENBREL prescription.
-For patients with adult chronic moderate to severe plaque psoriasis, who are first starting ENBREL and prescribed 50 mg twice-weekly dosing, program provides an additional $2,000 per patient for the first 3 months of therapy only.
+For patients with moderate to severe plaque psoriasis, who are first starting ENBREL and prescribed 50 mg twice-weekly dosing, program provides an additional $2,000 per patient for the first 3 months of therapy only.

 Does your insurance cover ENBREL?

 Find out now.
 Get started by calling our insurance specialists at 1-888-4ENBREL (1-888-436-2735) Monday through Friday, 8 am to 8 pm Eastern time.
 You'll learn your coverage details and be connected to resources that may help with your medication costs.

 Live support is available in over 200 languages.